J. Carlos Santamarina: Biography

 Santamarina was born in Cordoba, Argentina, studied civil engineering at the Universidad Nacional de Cordoba (degree in Civil Engineering, 1982), the University of Maryland (master's degree in 1984) and Purdue University (doctorate in 1987).

 He was a member of the faculty at NYU Polytechnic University (1987–1991), University of Waterloo (1992–1995), and Georgia Tech (1996–2015) before he joined KAUST in March 2015 as the Associate Director of the Ali I. Al-Naimi Petroleum Engineering Research Center (ANPERC).
 Santamarina returned to Georgia Tech in 2023 where he leads the Energy GeoEngineering Laboratory, EGEL.

 Research areas

-Santamarina’s research team follows a “physics-inspired, data-driven” approach to study subsurface processes, which typically involve soils (granular materials), fractured rocks and complex fluids.
+Santamarina's research team follows a "physics-inspired, data-driven" approach to study subsurface processes, which typically involve soils (granular materials), fractured rocks and complex fluids.
 The research brings together particle-level and pore-scale experiments, high-resolution process monitoring systems, and complementary numerical studies.

 The research focusses on energy geotechnology with contributions to resource recovery (petroleum, gas, methane hydrates), energy geo-storage, efficiency and conservation, and the geological storage of energy waste (carbon geological storage, fly ash and nuclear waste).
-Santamarina’s research results are summarized in two books and more than 400 publications.

-Former team members are faculty members at more than 40 universities, researchers at national laboratories and practicing engineers worldwide.
-His research hobbies explore individual and collective creativity, and global societal trends.